aer0ss/aerofs/docs/engineering/how-to/get-started.md

 Ping Matt to provision you a VPN config bundle.
 You will need it to access most of the internal servers and build the project.

 See [VPN](../references/vpn.html), and in particular, follow the bit about setting up a new engineer/box.
+Make sure Tunnelblick isn't running before you double-click on AeroFSVPN.tblk.

 ## Register for Gerrit, our code review tool

 Log into `gerrit.arrowfs.org` using your @aerofs.com Google account.
 Choose a username and add your SSH key.
-When you've finished registering ask Weihan or Drew to add you to the 'Developers' group in Gerrit.
+When you've finished registering ask Matt to add you to the 'Developers' group in Gerrit.

 ## Register for JIRA, our issue tracker